 If you have a plan on WordPress including the free plan, you can see the breakdown of your blog’s views by country in your stats section.
 I would recommend including the location of your readers if most of your readers are based in a country besides yours.
 I live in Denmark, but since I am American and blog in English, most of my readers are located in the US, UK, and Canada.

-I have seen some media kits where bloggers provided examples of their best posts.
+I have seen some media kits where bloggers provided examples of their best posts or popular posts.
 This section would be good to show brands what they can expect from you and it is also a good way to incorporate images from your blog as well.

 I did not include fees in my media kit, but some bloggers may choose to include them to let the brands know that they charge for their services and if the brand has a budget.
 If you do not include fees, it leaves the discussion open with the brand.

 After you include the different sections of your media kit, you should proofread and edit it.
 You should make sure to spellcheck your text, correct any grammar mistakes, and maybe have someone else read through it.
 You should also personalize your media kit by changing the fonts and colors to suit you and your blog.
-When you have completed your media kit, you can download it and convert it to a PDF.
-Also, be sure to update your media kit at least once a month to change any statistics such as new follower counts or add any new sections such as if you collaborated with a brand.
+When you have completed your media kit, you can download it as a PDF (for this post I downloaded my media kit as a PNG so I could upload the images here).
+Also, be sure to update your media kit to change any statistics such as new follower counts or add any new sections such as if you collaborated with a brand.

 Now you are ready to start working with brands!